DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: Repeat is counted in the LastKeys queue so it works with composing.
 	- Fixed: End-of-line comments in layout entries are now stripped, w/o harming semicolon state entries.
 These now have to be on the form `Tab-;-spaces-Tab`.
 	- Fixed: When KeyMapper was used with an eD2VK layType, submitting to Layout.ini failed with an "Override file not found" error, looking for an eD2VK folder.
-	- Added BaseLayout for QWERTY VK.
-(QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
-		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.
-	- Robust `trayMenuDefault` setting.
-As before, `#&` selects item by position – but it now ignores separators.
-Also, partial matches are allowed for text entries.
 	- Fixed: Holding down auto-repeating keys could lead to hotkey buffer overflow, making EPKL unresponsive.
 Especially when holding down Extend mousing keys.
 		- The first fix was to limit the HotKeyBufDn buffer array size to 24 entries, to avoid too many concurrent timers.
 		- KeyUp was put on a 1 ms timer like KeyDn had, to ensure it doesn't sneak past a last KeyDown of a repeating key.
 		- Eventually though, the whole timer system was removed to make EPKL timerless.
 	- Fixed: NumPadDot was state mapped as an explicit dot/comma key.
 This behavior is unintuitive, so it's been relegated to `EPKL_Layouts_Override_Example`.
-	- Added the possibility for a `Layout_Override.ini` file in the chosen layout folder, as a master override that avoids editing `Layout.ini` directly.